Derry City and Strabane District Council - Dog Control Orders

 Q. Why are dogs not required to be kept on a lead throughout our parks?

 Although Council receives complaints from members of the public regarding certain parks about dogs not being under control, we believe that the orders tackle many of these issues.
-Firstly, dog owners are required to keep their dogs on a lead while using all shared use pathways and in Council car parks, which tends to be the main area of complaint.
-Dog owners are still required to keep their dogs under control when being exercised in the green spaces and where they fail to do this an authorised officer can request the owner/dog walker to put their dog on a lead or be issued with a fixed penalty notice or taken to court.
-It is important that Council balances the risks posed by dogs to the rights of dog owners/walkers to responsibily exercise their dog.
+Firstly, dog walkers are required to keep their dogs on a lead when using all shared use pathways and in Council car parks, which tends to be the main area of complaint.
+Dog walkers are still required to keep their dogs under control when being exercised in the green spaces and where they fail to do this an authorised officer can request the dog walker to put their dog on a lead or be issued with a fixed penalty notice or taken to court.
+It is important that Council balances the risks posed by dogs to the rights of dog walkers to responsibly exercise their dog.

 Q. Why are dogs allowed into Cemeteries?